 There is no right or wrong way of living with and beyond breast cancer.
 Some people prefer not to talk, while others like to get support from talking about their experience.
 There is a range of support available including talking therapies, support groups, treatments, or complimentary therapies such as stress reduction or mindfulness.
 There is also support online from website forums and apps you can download.
-Please ask your breast care nurse for the leaflet Further help and support for breast cancer patients.
+Please ask your breast care nurse for the leaflet Further help and support for breast cancer patients (/further-help-and-support-for-breast-cancer-patients).

-Managing changes in breast shape or size
+• Managing changes in breast shape or size